Healthcare Career Academy

 Our clinical healthcare programs are designed for healthcare agencies interested in training their current or future employees in various allied health fields.
 These programs are tailored to the individual organizational needs and provide concierge service to build up the workforce.
 If you are interested in developing a partnership with us, please contact Richard J. Bloomer at email@example.com.

 These programs are NOT offered to traditional University of Memphis students at this time.
+Medical Assisting is offered to individuals with the first cohort beginning this spring.

 Eligible medical assistants can participate in a nine-month hybrid program (online and in-person training) that will prepare the individual to obtain radiographs of the core, chest, extremities, skull and sinuses.